 Oooh, that last one is dark.
 A sense of urgency means that your readers will be compelled to click right away.
 It’s not often that someone goes back to review promotional emails they receive, so catching them on the first pass is the way to go.

-Now that you have the knowhow, do you have the how-to? boberdoo’s Marketing Automation software enables sophisticated email marketing for your business, along with SMS marketing and advanced analytics.
+Now that you have the knowhow, do you have the how-to? boberdoo’s Marketing Automation software enables sophisticated email marketing for your business, along with push notification marketing and advanced analytics.
 Click the banner above to find out more, or call 800-776-5646.